 Technology is helping manufacturers move the needle in multiple aspects of their businesses.
 And it’s also helping them weather major disruptions like the COVID-19 pandemic.
 However, with so many possibilities, it can be difficult to determine which products will have the most impact for your processes and protect your business through such uncertainty.
 Each has benefits worth pursuing, but which have been most relevant in this market and why?

-Even before this crisis, the priority for manufacturers when looking at technology in 2020 has been improving operations so they can meet customer expectations while minimizing risk overall.
+Even before this crisis, the priority for manufacturers when looking at technology has been improving operations so they can meet customer expectations while minimizing risk overall.
 That means investing in tools that provide greater visibility into products and processes, allow you to scale operations quickly up or down, and gather insights from which you can take proactive and immediate measures.

 All of this is meant to fortify your company against drastic market swings, but also allow you to capitalize on market opportunities.
 With the current COVID-19 pandemic, fortification and flexibility can make a significant difference for manufacturers.

-For 2020, there are several Industry 4.0 manufacturing technologies that are emerging as front-runners in the pursuit of these goals.
+There are several Industry 4.0 manufacturing technologies that are emerging as front-runners in the pursuit of these goals.
 Industry 4.0 refers to this period in our industrial evolution where we’re introducing digitization, connectivity, machine learning and intelligence to production processes on a broad scale.